Common Questions and Answers:

 Deva Boone from NPC.
 30 May 2016 during a live Q&A in our group: The sestamibi scan will light up the thyroid and the parathyroid tumour.
 If the parathyroid tumour is right next to the thyroid (which would be the most common place for it), then the scan may be "negative" because the tumour is right next to the thyroid, which is larger and lit up.
 When we get a pre-op sestamibi scan on someone who has never had a parathyroid operation, we don't care at all about a negative scan - it just means the parathyroid tumor is next to the thyroid, where it should be.

 Will I be able to get copies of my test results?

 It is very important to ask for copies of every result.
 Get copies of your blood results and scans.
 So often we hear that doctors have said ' You're ok, everything is in the normal range'.
 It is crucial where; in the normal range your calcium, PTH and vitamin D fall.
 If your calcium and PTH are both at the top of the normal range then you are NOT ok and are highly likely to have Primary Hyperparathyroidism.
 It is important to get several test results if your levels are not straightforward classic PHPT, to see an emerging trend remembering the nonsuppressive nature of a malfunctioning parathyroid gland, taking into consideration normocalcemic and normohormonal presentations of primary hyperparathyroidism.
 You will require calcium, PTH and vitamin D tests from the same blood draw.
 Comparing results taken on different days is pointless.

 Kidney Stones and Primary hyperparathyroidism.

-Please note: An updated NICE guideline on renal and uretic stones was published on 9 january 2019.
+Please note: An updated NICE guideline on renal and ureteric stones was published on 9 January 2019.
 See link below.

 Many of our members had kidney stones a long time before PHPT was diagnosed.
 Doctors need to check your calcium to rule out PHPT as a cause for your kidney stones early on.